Chassis/Chassis/docs/config.rst

         extensions: true
         global_extensions: true

 Chassis will automatically check for updates to Chassis core, Chassis core submodules (Apt, MySQL and Stdlib), Chassis extensions and Chassis global extensions.
-You can stop one of more of the updates from triggering by changing the value(s) to ``false``.
+You can stop one or more of the updates from triggering by changing the value(s) to ``false``.

 To disable all the auto update, you can do the following: